• Pricing

 What shows up on an MVR check?

-• License Status: Driving records reveal if an individual’s driver’s license is valid, suspended, or revoked.
+• License status: Driving records show if an individual’s driver’s license is valid, suspended, or revoked.
 If the driver does not have driving privileges, the report will typically include an explanation.

-• Traffic Violations: Driving records reflect a range of moving violations, from speeding to failure to yield the right of way.
+• Traffic violations: Driving records often reflect many types of moving violations, from speeding to failure to yield the right of way.
 However, the types of entries on the report may vary depending on differences in state traffic laws.

-• Accident Reports: MVRs will generally show if an individual was involved in an accident along with a description of whether the incident involved property damage, personal injury, or death.
-These may also be called crash reports.
+• Accident reports: Also called crash reports, MVRs will generally show if an individual was involved in an accident along with a description of whether the incident involved property damage, personal injury, or death.

 • Vehicular crimes: MVR record checks may list misdemeanor and felony offenses involving the use of a motor vehicle, including vehicular manslaughter as well as DUIs from driving under the influence of alcohol or drugs.
 In some states, certain vehicle-related incidents, such as DUIs, are not always reflected on criminal background checks, making MVR checks useful as part of a comprehensive background check.